 You’re our neighbor and many of you are our friends.
 We’ve enjoyed 15 years of award-winning excellence on Long Island and we want to share our success with you.
 Our goal is to provide affordable, realistic and effective TV advertising solutions that help you reach and direct your clients and shoppers on TV or online.
 It’s a whole new world!
 Hamptons Television® WVVH

 Hamptons Television® is an independent broadcast station with general and family entertainment.
-It’s an affiliate of RSN Resort and America One Networks.
+It’s an affiliate of Outside TV and YOUTOO networks.

 HTV serves the community with relevant local news, emergency alerts, weather, public safety issues, as well as educational Public Service Announcements and important government information.We supply local service organizations with special coverage proven to substantially increase community awareness.